Kjue/gopro2gpx/README.md

 # Versions

+## 0.2.4

+Rewrote the chapters reading from ffprobe instead of blocks readout from the stream.
+This seems far more reliable since it depends on the ffprobe-command.

 ## 0.2.3

 GoPro cameras have updated to version 2.0 and MAGN stream has switched from 3 params to 4.
 Disabled for urgency and will fix it later on.

 ## 0.2.2, 0.2.1